dylankiss/odoo-toolkit/README.md

 * `-w, --workspace PATH`: Specify the path to your development workspace that will be mounted in the container's `/code` directory.  [default: `~/code/odoo`]
 * `-u, --ubuntu-version [noble|jammy]`: Specify the Ubuntu version to run in this container.  [default: `noble`]
 * `-p, --db-port INTEGER`: Specify the port on your local machine the PostgreSQL database should listen on.  [default: `5432`]
+* `--git-name TEXT`: Specify the Git user.name to be used within the container.
+* `--git-email TEXT`: Specify the Git user.email to be used within the container.
 * `--build`: Build the Docker image locally instead of pulling it from DockerHub.
+* `--build-no-cache`: Build the Docker image locally without using any cache.
 * `--help`: Show this message and exit.